Essential Guide to Developmental Screening for Early Childhood Success

 Results of formal developmental evaluation help determine if a child’s development is on track or if further evaluation is needed.

+On Track – Child meets expected developmental milestones.
 Mild Concerns – Slight delays may require monitoring or follow-up screenings.
+Potential Delay – Further assessment and intervention are recommended.

 If a developmental screening test indicates concerns, early intervention improves outcomes.